tq1/tq1-docs/README.md

 This repository contains all general tq1 docs that do not apply to the SDKs

-- master-custom-files : Read the docs [link](http://tq1-custom-files.readthedocs.org/)
+- master-reports-files : Read the docs [link](http://tq1-reports-files.readthedocs.org/)